watterott/MI0283QT-Adapter/fw/docu/README.md

 ### Navigation-Switch Commands

 Note: To activate the navigation switch use *CMD_CTRL_FEATURES* and set *FEATURE_NAV*.
+      The switch will be checked in background continuously and the result can be read with the following commands.

     CMD_NAV_POS
 Get position and switch state.
 Returns 3 bytes: left-right position (-127...+127), down-up position (-127...+127), state (0x01=press, 0x02=long press, 0x10=right, 0x20=left, 0x40=up, 0x80=down).